srima23/CDR-Project/SwaggerDocumentation.md

  ```

 ### Description
-This endpoint allows you to save the customers details into a customers csv file.
+This endpoint allows you to save the call details into a customers csv file.

 - **URL**: `/api/home/{saveCallCDRtoCSV}`
 - **Method**: POST